-We can also manage number range of General Ledger Accounts from its respective account group that has been created under a Chart Of Accounts variant in SAP.
+We can also manage number range of General Ledger Accounts from its respective account group that has been created under a Chart Of Account variant in SAP.

-In SAP FICO, we have three different type of chart of accounts;
+In SAP FICO, we have three different type of chart of account;

 - Operating COA

 - Country Specific COA

 - Group COA

 Operating Chart Of Account for an organization contains all the General ledgers that it uses in a day to day posting.

 Every company code has to be assigned to an operating COA.

 Company code under one controlling area should have the same operating chart of account other wise you can not assign company codes to controlling area.